 When should physicians have a discussion with the patient and/or those assisting in their care about being discharged from hospital?

-Transitions from hospital to home present a number of challenges, and breakdowns in continuity of care may occur.
 A comprehensive discussion in advance of the patient’s discharge can help the patient or their caregiver understand how to manage the transition and any post-discharge care.
-Where possible, it’s helpful for this discussion to happen in advance of the discharge rather than waiting until just before the discharge.
+Where possible, it is helpful for this discussion to happen in advance of the discharge.
 The more time patients and caregivers have, the more likely they are to process the information, ask questions, and prepare for the discharge.
-Waiting until just before the discharge to share important information may increase stress and anxiety for patients and caregivers.
+This will reduce the potential for breakdowns in continuity of care.

 Does the policy require discharge summaries to be transcribed and distributed within 48 hours?
 What are best practices for dictating discharge information and completing the discharge summary?

-The policy does not require that the discharge summary be transcribed and distributed within 48 hours, as transcription and distribution processes are often beyond the control of individual physicians.
-Rather, the policy requires the most responsible physician to complete their component of the discharge summary within 48 hours of discharge.
-This aligns with the OHIP billing requirements and means, for example, that the physician has completed their dictation within 48 hours.
-While the policy requires that this be done within 48 hours of discharge, it’s generally considered best practice for physicians to complete their dictation at the time of discharge as doing so will contribute to the timely completion and distribution of the discharge summary.
+No. The policy does not require that the discharge summary be transcribed and distributed within 48 hours.
+Rather, the policy requires the most responsible physician to complete their component of the discharge summary within 48 hours of discharge (for example, completing dictation).
+While the policy requires that this be done within 48 hours of discharge, it’s considered best practice for physicians to complete their dictation at the time of discharge as doing so will contribute to the timely completion and distribution of the discharge summary.